 Turning 65 made me think about financial security, or perhaps to think about it differently than I did at 45.
 My perspective on what exactly financial security is has evolved over the years.

-I am a parent of two college students and a sophomore in high school, which makes me uniquely positioned to write about planning for retirement while juggling over a decade of college expenses.
+I am a parent of two college students and a sophomore in high school, which makes me uniquely positioned to write about planning for retirement while juggling over a decade of education expenses.